emmanio/ascii-reader/README.md

-# ascii-reader-dinosaurs
+# ascii-reader 🦖

-An ascii-reader for your console 🦖
+An ascii-reader for your console